chadwhitacre/openpath/2024/distributing-funds/index.md

 ## Algorithms and People

-There are two basic approaches to allocating funds to individuals.
-We can come up with algorithms to allocate funds at scale, and we can empower some individuals to make direct decisions.
+There are two basic approaches to distributing funds to individuals.
+We can come up with algorithms to distribute funds at scale, and we can empower some individuals to make direct decisions.
 All variations of both approaches are worth trying at this stage.
 It's early days on Open Source sustainability, a time for divergence and exploration.
 Over time and as the sustainability